buffr-dev/cli/README.md

 This is a repo with a sample docker compose file for using S3 on your local machine.
 Save on AWS costs and do not hook up to production when you're just developing!

+The intent is to turn this into an actual CLI program, but for now, this does the trick!

 # Usage

 1) Install Docker CLI